 In 1797, Maria married her cousin, John Wayles Eppes, and returned to live at Eppington.
 Like her mother, Maria suffered from poor health; she died at the age of twenty-five.
 After her death, which followed the death in infancy of three sisters and a brother?, the grieving Jefferson wrote his friend John Page that "I...have lost even the half of what I had.
 My evening prospects now hang on the slender thread of a single life.
 Perhaps I may be destined to see even this last chord of parental affection broken!"

 Of Jefferson's six sisters, one moved to Kentucky, and two died before reaching the age of thirty.
-His other three sisters and his only brother lived near enough to visit Monticello often.
-Of these, both Martha Jefferson Carr and Anna Jefferson Marks became occasional residents.
-Martha Jefferson Carr's husband Dabney had been one of Jefferson's closest friends and the Carr marriage impressed the young Jefferson, who wrote, ". . . in a very small house, with a table, half a dozen chairs, and one or two servants. . .
+His other three sisters and his only brother lived near enough to visit Monticello.
+Of these, both Martha Jefferson Carr and Anne Jefferson Marks became occasional residents.
+Martha Jefferson Carr's husband Dabney had been one of Jefferson's closest friends, and the Carr marriage impressed the young Jefferson, who wrote, ". . . in a very small house, with a table, half a dozen chairs, and one or two servants. . .
 [Dabney] is the happiest man in the universe."
 After Dabney Carr's death in 1773, Jefferson took an active role in the support and education of his nephews.

 When they were visiting Monticello, "Aunt Carr" and "Aunt Marks" must have been a great help to Jefferson's daughter, Martha Jefferson Randolph, who was raising eleven children.
 For Jefferson's grandchildren, however, the constant attention of well-meaning aunts could be overwhelming at times.
 Mary once wrote her sister Virginia, "[Aunt Marks] would not let me drink my tea without her advice" and their brother Ben echoed the sentiment, exclaiming "I wish Aunt Marks would let me alone...!"